 How to Apply?

-- Scholarship applications for the 2023 school year will open in December 2021.
+- Submit an online application – applications for the 2024 school year will open in December 2022.

 The details of scholarship offers are confidential and must not be disclosed to third parties.
 The School will not negotiate the conditions or amount of a scholarship once a decision has been made.